curl / Docs / curl CVEs / Windows OpenSSL engine code injection

 VULNERABILITY

-A non-privileged user or program can put code and a config file in a known non-privileged path (under C:/usr/local/) that will make curl automatically run the code (as an OpenSSL "engine") on invocation.
+A non-privileged user or program can put code and a config file in a known non-privileged path (under C:/usr/local/) that makes curl automatically run the code (as an OpenSSL "engine") on invocation.
 If that curl is invoked by a privileged user it can do anything it wants.

 This flaw exists in the official curl-for-windows binaries built and hosted by the curl project (all versions up to and including 7.65.1_1).
 It does not exist in the curl executable shipped by Microsoft, bundled with Windows 10.
 It possibly exists in other curl builds for Windows too that uses OpenSSL.